avsa242/barcode-spin/README.md

 * Very early in development - may malfunction, or outright fail to build
 * There's no validation performed in the generation of barcodes (valid input chars, etc)
-* Working buffer size in library wasn't arrived at empirically - shouldn't be used to infer practical limit of CODE128
+* Working buffer for generating barcodes is a fixed size built into each barcode library

 ## TODO

+- [x] Implement CODE39
+- [ ] Implement CODE39 checksum
-- [ ] Implement CODE39
+- [ ] Implement CODE39 Extended
 - [ ] Implement DataMatrix
 - [ ] Implement QR Codes
 - [ ] Make more user-friendly